TissueImageAnalytics/tiatoolbox/docs/algorithms/theory_idars.rst

 IDaRS stands for **I**\ terated **D**\ raw **a**\ nd **R**\ andom **S**\ ampling, an algorithm introduced in an article by **Bilal et al** `click here.
 <https://www.thelancet.com/journals/land$ig/article/PIIS2589-7500(2100180-1/fulltext>`_
-Pseudocode for the algorithm is given below.
 The algorithm is used to infer (predict) tile-level labels from slide-level labels, transforming information that is originally known only at low resolution into high resolution information.
 It is novel, general, and also faster and more accurate than previous procedures.

+In this section, we discuss the IDaRS algorithm from a theoretical point of view.
+Pseudocode for the algorithm is given below.
+To see how it might be used in practice `click here <https://github.com/TissueImageAnalytics/tiatoolbox/blob/doc-idars/examples/inference-pipelines/idars.ipynb>`_

 Each WSI is divided into small rectangles, called *tiles*, all of the same size, with